 While newer drugs known as atypical antipsychotics produce fewer extrapyramidal symptoms, they have side effects that many find even more distressing.
 These include:

 - Feeling sedated

 - Sexual dysfunction

-If you or a loved one is bothered by the side effects of schizophrenia medication, talk to your doctor.
-Medication should not be used at the expense of your quality of life.
-Your doctor may be able to minimize side effects by switching you to another medication or reducing your dose.
-The goal of drug treatment should be to reduce psychotic symptoms using the lowest possible dose.
+If you’re bothered by the side effects of schizophrenia medication, your doctor may be able to minimize side effects by switching you to another medication or reducing your dose.

 |Common Schizophrenia Medications|